jqyin/climate-vit/README.md

 ```
 This command will run four epochs of the training script, profiling only the last epoch run.
 It will produce a file `baseline.nsys-rep` that can be opened in the Nsight System's program.
 The arg `--trace=cuda,nvtx` is optional and is used here to disable OS Runtime tracing for speed.
 The arg `-c cudaProfilerApi` instructs the profiler to only profile the duration of the runtime between the `torch.cuda.profiler.start()` and `torch.cuda.profiler.stop()` calls.

+To view the profile, download (copy) the generated profile (this will be in your log directory in your scratch) to your local computer and open it in Nsight Systems.
 Loading this profile ([`baseline.nsys-rep`](sample_nsys_profiles/baseline.nsys-rep)) in Nsight Systems will look like this:
 ![NSYS Baseline](tutorial_images/nsys_baseline.png)